getfishtank/Sitecore-Markdown/readme.md

 Purpose
 ----

-To introduce a simpler, quicker, more elegant way to author content in Sitecore CMS (aka let content authors use Markdown!)
+To introduce a simpler, quicker, more elegant way to author content in Sitecore CMS.

+It's not meant to entirely replace HTML in all cases, but to complement it.
+After all HTML is an XML publishing format.
+Markdown is pure writing format.

 How To Use
 -----